ergo-log.com

 Increase your strength by watching your muscles at work

-At last we’ve found the answer.
+At last we ve found the answer.
 Why does it feel good to train your biceps, shoulders or whatever muscle group in front of a mirror?
-According to Satoshi Hirose, a researcher at Kyoto University, you can generate more power in a movement if you can see the movement you’re making.
+According to Satoshi Hirose, a researcher at Kyoto University, you can generate more strength in a movement if you can see your muscles work.

 The subjects sat in front of a screen, upon which Hirose projected images of a hand that was contracting and relaxing in the same rhythm as the subjects had to squeeze the spring.
 The test subjects were also shown photos of Hirose’s own face, relaxed and making an effort, photos of a foot contracting and relaxing, and of a larger and then smaller ball.
 The figure below gives an idea.